Financial-Times/origami-build-service/README.md

 make test-integration  # run the integration tests
 ```

-You can run the unit tests with coverage reporting, which expects 90% coverage or more:
+You can run the unit tests with coverage reporting.

 ```sh
 make test-unit-coverage verify-coverage